Social Security Number (SSN) Prefix | Find Your Prefix By State

 Can I determine someone’s current location based on their SSN prefix?

-No, the SSN prefix only indicates the issuing state or territory and does not provide information about the current residence of the SSN holder.
+No, the SSN prefix only indicates the issuing state or territory and does not provide information about the SSN holder’s current residence.

 Can I determine the year of issuance based on the SSN prefix?